 - Know the signs and symptoms of COVID-19

 Of course, anyone who is around the baby should wash their hands frequently (or use hand sanitizer when soap and water aren’t available).

 Take advantage of free resources and talk to your doctor to plan for your baby’s arrival.

 Keep an Eye on Mental Health

-Let’s be honest: Even in the best of circumstances, navigating the first few weeks and months after baby is born is a serious undertaking!
+Let’s be honest: Even in the best of circumstances, navigating the first few weeks and months after a baby is born is a serious undertaking!
 It can be helpful to keep a daily routine, including showering, eating nutritiously, staying hydrated, and getting as much rest as possible.

-In addition to caring for baby, a new mother may be dealing with anxiety, mood changes, exhaustion, discomfort, and changes in appearance.
+In addition to caring for the baby, a new mother may be dealing with anxiety, mood changes, exhaustion, discomfort, and changes in appearance.
 It’s completely normal to feel overwhelmed by all these changes — and with the stress of the ongoing COVID-19 pandemic, these feelings are likely exacerbated.